 The State Capitol is currently undergoing a lot of construction in the southwest wing, which means there have been significant changes in how the capitol looks and where senators and other offices are located.
 18 offices are located up in the tower, and seven committee chair offices moved to a different location on the 1st or 2nd floors.
 It is therefore advisable that if you are coming to the capitol to visit a particular senator, you check their legislative website (the list is here) and look up whether they have moved.
 For senators in the tower you will need to call their office and have a staff member come down to get you, as the elevators no longer stop on the 8th, 11th, 12th and 13th floors unless you have an authorized security badge.
 The stairs by the west doors are also inaccessible, so to go upstairs I recommend you use the stairs/elevator in the middle of the building by the information desk.

 There are also new room numbers to keep in mind once committee hearings begin on Tuesday January 22nd.
 Rooms 1113 and 2012 are no longer accessible, so other committees have shifted around to make sure we have enough room.
 The biggest change is that the Judiciary and Transportation & Telecommunications Committees will meet upstairs in the Warner Chamber.
 On Monday December 17th the Transportation Committee held an interim hearing on autonomous vehicle operations in Nebraska (LR 424) up in the Warner Chamber as a test run, so it should be a smooth transition.
 If you are coming to the capitol to testify on a bill, though, I recommend giving yourself some extra time in case your hearing is in a different spot than usual and you need to locate a new room.
+Below is a map of the capitol with construction zones marked off, committee hearing rooms circled in blue, and my office circled in orange.

 Stay Up to Date with What’s Happening in the Legislature